OpenRadioss/ModelExchange/Components/Materials/ElastoPlasticLaw/README.md

 Figure 9.
 Comparison of the Simulation Results of the Tensile Test with /MAT/LAW36 versus Test /FAIL/BIQUAD: Simplified Nonlinear Strain-based Failure Criteria with Linear Damage Accumulation

 In some elasto-plastic material models, a single plastic strain at failure can be input to model material failure.
-The element is deleted when the plastic strain reaches a user-defined value εpmax
+The element is deleted when the plastic strain reaches a user-defined value ?pmax

 The main disadvantage of using this approach is the element is deleted when the plastic strain is reached no matter the stress state.
 There is no difference between failure in tension or compression.
 Metals usually show different strains at failure for the different states of stress.
 Especially in the case of compression, the failure strain is usually much higher than for tension.
 To overcome this limitation, /FAIL/BIQUAD is used instead of the simple maximum equivalent plastic strain that can be defined in the material input.
 With a few simple inputs, /FAIL/BIQUAD creates a nonlinear plastic strain at failure as a function of stress triaxality.
 /MAT/LAW2 with /FAIL/BIQUAD